Itinerary of Everest Base Camp Trek

 Acclimatization

 Acclimatization is done for a full day during the Everest Base Camp Trek, typically at Namche Bazaar and Dingboche.
 Therefore, a full day is reserved for acclimatizing at these locations.
-At Namche, trekkers opt to trek to the Syangboche Airstrip or the Everest View Hotel.
+At Namche, trekkers trek to the Syangboche Airstrip or the Everest View Hotel.
 At Dingboche, trekkers can spend the day hiking to Tserko RI, a vantage point that presents panoramic views of the Everest massif and the Imja River Valley below.

 Everest Base Camp Trek Weather